ZakLaughton/survivor-stats/README.md

 ---

 ## Features
+* Responsive - usable on both desktop and mobile devices
-Select an episode of any season available on the database to see...
+* Select an episode of any season available on the database to see...
   * Current castaways and their tribe
   * Current advantages
+  * Former tribes
   * Former voted out castaways and jury members

 ## Usage
 ### Backend